 mmigrant families have long played an important role helping to build housing wealth in the United States.
 One study released by the Partnership for a New American Economy and Americas Society/Council of the Americas, for instance, found that in recent decades the country's more than 40 million immigrants collectively raised U.S. housing wealth by \$3.7 trillion.
-Much of this was possible because immigrants moved into neighborhoods once in decline, helping to revitalize communities and make them more attractive to U.S.-born residents.16 born homeowners in the state held almost \$2 billion in housing wealth in 2014.
-Immigrant-led households also generated 4.1 percent of the state's rental income, even though they led only 2.2 percent of households in the state.
-Because Mississippi's immigrants are more likely to be working age, they help address another major concern of housing experts as well-that the large wave of baby boomers retiring in the coming years could result in more homes going up for sale than there are buyers to purchase them.
-In a state where seniors already own 30.8 percent of homes, immigrant families made up 2.6 percent of new homebuyers from 2010 to 2014- a larger than expected portion given their share of the population.
+Much of this was possible because immigrants moved into neighborhoods once in decline, helping to revitalize communities and make them more attractive to U.S.born residents.18

+In North Dakota, immigrants are actively strengthening the state's housing market.
+The almost 3,000 foreignborn homeowners in the state held more than \$694.5 million in housing wealth in 2014.
+Immigrant-led households also generated 4.7 percent of the state's rental income that year, even though they led only 3.2 percent of North Dakota's households.
+Because North Dakota's immigrants are more likely to be working age, they also help address another major concern of housing experts-that the large wave of baby boomers retiring in the coming years could result in more homes going up for sale than there are buyers to purchase them.
+In North Dakota, where seniors already make up 25.9 percent of homeowners, young immigrants may play a particularly large role buying homes and maintaining housing values in the future.